wordtreefoundation/4-gram-study/README.md

 Let's count the 4-grams in the Book of Mormon to get started, and then use that as a starting-off point to count 4-grams in other books.

 Use [ngram-tools](https://github.com/wordtreefoundation/ngram-tools) to count each 4-gram in the Book of Mormon and store it in a `.4grams` (or `.4grams.gz`) file.
-The build instructions and some usage examples are also contained in the `ngram-tools` readme.
+Build instructions and usage examples are also contained in the [ngram-tools readme](https://github.com/wordtreefoundation/ngram-tools).

 ```
 $ ./text-to-ngrams 3 ../bomdb/bom.txt | sort | uniq -c | sort -bgr | gzip -c >bom.4grams.gz